kubevirt/user-guide/docs/operations/clone_api.md

 #### Template Label & Template Annotation filters

-Some network cni such as kube-ovn or ovn-kubernetes will inject network information into the annotations of the VM.
-It would raise an issue When we want to clone a vm from the target vm.
-The clone vm would use the same network.
-So you can use template labels and annotation filters to avoid this problems.
+Some network CNIs such as Kube-OVN or OVN-Kubernetes inject network information into the annotations of a VM.
+When cloning a VM from a target VM the cloned VM will use the same network.
+To avoid this you can use template labels and annotation filters.

 #### newMacAddresses